kaolah/LAPS-Health-Check/README.md

   - Is password changed regularly?
   - List of not enrolled computers
   - List of enrolled computers with stale password
-  - List of enrolled computers with all users/groups who can read LAP password
+  - List of enrolled computers with all users/groups who can read LAPS password